Saurabh359/my_resume/README.md

 ## 💻 Projects

 ### 🎟 Ticket Xpress Cloud (ASP.NET Core + Angular)
-Migrated monolithic architecture to microservices for smooth voucher transactions between merchants and clients.
+A revised and In-development Project of Ticket Xpress, migrating from monolithic to microservice architecture.
+TXC is a group of applications working together to provide smooth transactions of vouchers between merchants and clients.

 ### 🏭 SmartFactory (ASP.NET Core + React.js)
-Factory monitoring app for Avient Corporation to track real-time production processes.
+SmartFactory project is designed to interact with Factory environment of Avient Corporation and to keep track of the on- going process of each and every product.
+Avient Corporation is a global manufacturer of specialized polymer materials.

 ### 🏥 NaviHealth (ASP.NET Core + Angular)
-Post-acute care management system enhancing care coordination using data-driven solutions.
+NaviHealth is a post-acute care manager working with health care organizations, to lower post-acute care costs by empowering the patient, improving care coordination, and using a proven data and technology-driven approach to better assist patients and their families through the entire continuum of post-acute care.

 ### 💊 Mail Order Pharmacy (ASP.NET Core MVC + Azure)
-Online mail-order pharmacy service with JWT-secured APIs and Kubernetes-based deployment on Azure.
+Online Pharmacy Project providing mail-order service.
+Project Contains Four API’s and a MVC service for Client Interaction.
+Every API is Jwt secured Authorized.
+Project was also deployed in azure cloud service, each api containerized and deployed on azure container registry with kubernetes service as orchestration system.

 ### 📈 Population Prediction
 Machine learning project focused on forecasting population growth.